-Laura A. Pasquini is a Senior Lecturer with the Department of Learning Technologies in the College of Information at the University of North Texas in Denton, TX and she is a Researcher with The Digital Learning and Social Media Research Group at Royal Roads University in Victoria, BC.
+Laura A. Pasquini is a Senior Lecturer with the Department of Learning Technologies in the College of Information at the University of North Texas in Denton, TX and former Researcher with The Digital Learning and Social Media Research Group at Royal Roads University in Victoria, BC.
 As an early career scholar-practitioner, Dr. Pasquini’s teaching and research explore mentoring experiences, networked practices, online communities, digital professional identity development, and collaborative learning environments.

 Dr. Pasquini’s research and publications include technology for training, open educational resources, pedagogy models of education with emerging technology, social media policy, talent development, performance innovation, needs assessment/evaluation, and effective implementation of learning design.
 As an early career scholar-practitioner, Laura’s scholarship examines mentoring experiences, networked practices, online communities of practice, digital professional identity development, and collaborative learning environments for workplace learning and performance.